datopian/tech.datopian.com/load/README.md

 As a Publisher i want to load my dataset (resource) into the DataStore quickly and reliably so that my data is available over the data API.

 * Be “tolerant” where possible of bad data so that it still loads
-* And get feedback of load progress and especially if it went wrong and how I can fix it so that I know my data is loaded (or if not what I can do about it)
+* Get feedback on load progress, especially if something went wrong (with info on how I can fix it), so that I know my data is loaded (or if not what I can do about it)
-* I want to update the schema for the dataso data has right types (before and/or after load)
+* I want to update the schema for the data so that the data has right types (before and/or after load)
 * I want to be able to update with a new resource file and only have it load the most recent

 For sysadmins: